 grasshoppers (chapulines) coated in chili-lime seasoning.
 But you’d better be quick if you want to get

 your hands on those crunchy critters—only 312 orders are available per game, and they sell out fast!

 Also, look for a hummus plate and salads at The Natural (section 132) and fresh-roasted peanuts

 Minute Maid Park: Home of the Houston Astros

 The Astros, the current World Series Champions, play on a natural-grass field protected by a retractable

 Great American Ball Park: Home of the Cincinnati Reds

 Located in the heart of Cincinnati and promising incredible views of the Ohio River, downtown Cincy, and

 including pulled pork sandwiches, which can also be found at Porkopolis stands in sections 112, 131, and 419.
-Purchase a GF chicken sandwich at the stands in sections 112 and 419 and hot dogs or nachos in sections 118, 131, and 417.
-Visit any of the park’s United Dairy Farmers Market stands for fresh salads and fruit.
-Also look for soft serve ice cream, popcorn, and kettle corn throughout the park.
+Purchase sausages and hot dogs (no bun), fajita mix/sauerkraut, fries and nachos in many locations.
+Gluten-free buns are offered at sections 116, 132, 516 and 525.
+Visit any of the park’s United Diary Farmers Market stands for fresh salads and fruit.
+Also look for soft serve ice cream, Dippin’ Dots (no cookie dough or cookies N cream), popcorn and kettle corn throughout the park.